Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 On possible example for an illegal configuration of a sender/receiver communication is the scenario sketched in Figure 6.3.
 Although the sender software-components in total provide the set of required dataElements the individual AssemblySwConnectors create incompatible connections between sender and receiver.

+<-------------- multimodal context
+This diagram illustrates an illegal “many-to-one” port connection in an AUTOSAR composition, where two producers drive a single required port on a consumer, violating the n:1 communication rule.

+- Component hierarchy
+  • Three SW-Component instances in a CompositionSwComponentType: two producer AtomicSwComponentTypes (top and bottom) and one consumer AtomicSwComponentType (right).
+  • Flat composition—no nested sub-compositions or further hierarchies.

+- Ports & interfaces
+  • Producers each expose an AbstractProvidedPortPrototype (PPort) with a DataInterface carrying elements {B} (top) and {A} (bottom).
+  • Consumer has one AbstractRequiredPortPrototype (RPort) expecting the combined DataInterface {A, B}.
+  • Two AssemblySwConnectors both target the same consumer RPort.

+- Data flow
+  • Producer SWCs asynchronously send signals A and B independently.
+  • Both signal streams merge at the single consumer port, implying conflation of two sources into one sink.

+- Key AUTOSAR concepts
+  • AbstractProvided/RequiredPortPrototypes with DataInterfaces
+  • ApplicationCompositeElementDataPrototypes {A, B}
+  • AssemblySwConnectors
+  • Illegal n:1 communication constraint (no multi-producer to single consumer).

+- Scenario
+  • Demonstrates an invalid design where two SW-Components feed one required port—used to highlight the need for intermediate merging SWC or bus communication to enforce 1:1 port connections. ---------------------->
 Figure 6.3: illegal n:1 communication

 #@SECTION: 6.16.2 Compatibility on Delegation Level